pqvst/cafeandcowork/data/taipei/do-you-have-coffee-neo.md

   - menu3.jpg
 ---

 After struggling a little bit to find a good place to work in Ximen, I eventually came across this small cafe tucked away on the 2nd floor in a small alley.
 The name is a wordplay on "你有", which means "you have" and is pronounced like "neo".
-The interior is quite interesting, and I wonder if the wall of sunglasses on the wall is a reference to "neo" from The Matrix, maybe?
+The interior is quite interesting, and I wonder if the wall of sunglasses is a reference to "neo" from The Matrix, maybe?

 There's a large worktable, several smaller tables, and the counter seats on the balcony seem like a good option when the weather is nice.
 There is decent WiFi, but only a couple of power outlets by the large table.
-If it's busy there is a 2 hour time limit, but didn't seem to be an issue during a weekday afternoon.
+If it's busy there is a 2 hour time limit, but it didn't seem to be an issue during a weekday afternoon.
 One issue I had was that there would occasionally be quite a strong cigarette smoke smell (maybe coming from the outside or someone smoking on the balcony?)